 It's possible that the do-it-yourself scrunchie approach I'm going to show you how to make today will take a little more time, but the finished product will seem more polished.
 These do not have any visible stitching at all!

 Even if you are a beginner, you should have no problem making scrunchies on your own if you persue the coming sections.

-So, let's be nostalgic and make some beautiful scrunchies!
+So, without further ado, let's be nostalgic and make some beautiful scrunchies!

-You can use rich fabrics like velvet and silk, but also t-shirt knits or plain cotton.
-It's perfect for a little diy gift for a girl, and you can use your beautiful fabric scraps!
+You can use rich fabrics like velvet, silk, t-shirt knits, or plain cotton.
+It's perfect for a little DIY gift for a girl, and you can use your beautiful fabric scraps!

-- Fabric, 19 inch x 4 inch for a regular scrunchy.
-If you want an XL scrunchy, you need 24 by 6 inch.
+- Fabric, 19 inches x 4 inches for a regular scrunchy.
+If you want an XL scrunchy, you need a 24 by 6 inches.

 - 8 inches of 1/4 inch wide elastic – make this 9 in if your hair is really thick.
 You can turn it 2 times around your ponytail with this elastic length.

 - Scissors or a rotary cutter + mat